Minimum length uncertainty relations in the presence of dark energy: K a rolyh a zy's MLUR -- new perspectives

 Hence, the measured value of the space-like distance between the particle and the horizon depends on where we place our detector in relation to each.
 This is a simple consequence of the fact that the perturbation breaks the global symmetry (i.e. homogeneity or, equivalently, isotropy about every point) of the FLRW background.
 If $r$ is very small, the detector sits within a (relatively) deep potential well, in which the difference between the curvature of the perturbed and the unperturbed backgrounds is large.
 From K{\' a}rolyh{\' a}zy's viewpoint, the time-like interval traversed by the particle, over the time taken for a photon to reach the horizon, is projected onto a detector in the lab frame at $r$.
 If $r \lesssim r_{\rm grav}(\tau) \ll r_{*}$, where $r_{*}$ is the coordinate distance corresponding to the position of the horizon, the distortion induced by the gravitational field of the particle renders the measured value significantly different from the true (CoM frame) value.

-Implicitly, this argument assumes that the particle formed in the very early Universe ($\tau' \simeq 0$).
-However, even if this is {\it not} the case, $r_{\rm H}(\tau)$ still marks the furthest point in causal contact with the particle at the cosmic epoch $\tau$.
+Implicitly, this argument assumes that the particle formed in the very early Universe ($\tau \simeq 0$).
+However, even if this is {\it not} the case, ${\cal H}(\tau)/c$ still marks the furthest point in causal contact with the particle at the cosmic epoch $\tau$.
 As such, it {\it still} represents the largest distance that can be measured by means of the particle-photon-detector system, at time $\tau$.
-Strictly, for $0 \ll \tau' \lesssim \tau_0$, K{\' a}rolyh{\' a}zy's interpretation is not applicable to Eq. (\ref{Horizon_measure-1}), since the world-line of the particle is much shorter than $l_{*}(\tau) = r_{\rm H}(\tau)$.
-Nonetheless, this formula remains physically meaningful in relation to the gedanken experiment described above, in which the detector at $r$ receives signals from both the particle at $r=0$ and its horizon at $r_{\rm H}(\tau)$.
+Hence, Eq. (\ref{Horizon_measure-1}) remains physically meaningful in relation to the gedanken experiment described above, in which the detector at $r$ receives signals from both the particle at $r=0$ and its horizon at ${\cal H}(\tau)/c$.

+Finally, we note that similar considerations hold, even for electrically neutral particles, whose non-gravitational interactions are mediated by massive short-range bosons.
+Though the only long-range force affecting a neutral particle is gravity, this is sufficient to maintain causal contact with its horizon, which corresponds to the exchange of real {\it or virtual} particles, as described above.
+Indeed, we may screen charged particles from electromagnetic interactions using a Faraday cage, but we can never screen {\it all} signal exchange between a particle and its horizon.
+Such exchanges constitute de facto measurements of the horizon distance $\mathcal{H}(\tau)/c$, via the measurement procedure outlined above.